 Pupils who have prescribed AAI devices, and are aged seven or older, can keep their device in their possession.
-For pupils under the age of seven who have prescribed AAI devices, these will be stored in a suitably safe and central location; in this case, the school office.
+For pupils under the age of seven who have prescribed AAI devices, these will be stored in a suitably safe location; in this case, the school office or individual classrooms.